pitchmuc/cjapy/docs/requestCreator.md

   * filterId : REQUIRED : The filter to add.
     When breakdown, use the following format for the value "dimension:::itemId"
   * metricIndex : OPTIONAL : If used, set the filter to the metric located on that index.
+  * staticRow : OPTIONAL : When trying to set a filter as STATIC ROW for reporting.
+Boolean.
+Default `False`.

 * `removeMetricFilter()`
   remove a filter from a metric